 A father battling inner conflict is also at the centre of another of science-fiction’s recent heavy-hitters.
 In an article published in Entertainment Weekly in 2014, visionary director Christopher Nolan stated that at the core of his space opera Interstellar is “what it means to be a dad”.
 Like First Man, Nolan’s film is one of literal and figurative distance and divide that sees its paternal protagonist — pilot-turned-farmer Joseph Cooper (played by Matthew McConaughey) — torn by his fatherly duties to young daughter Murph (Mackenzie Foy) and his obligation to ensure the survival of humanity.

-Such thematic threads are hardly exclusive to 21st century sci-fi, however.
+Such thematic threads are hardly exclusive to 21st century sci-fi, too.
 In Ridley Scott’s seminal ‘70s space slasher Alien, fear, frights and blood splatter the foundations of the film’s primary exploration into parenthood, as evidenced by The Nostromo’s central computer system (known as “Mother”), and Kane’s (John Hurt) infamous impregnation and subsequent breakfast table birth.
+Since then, we’ve had subsequent Alien sequels dealing in parent/child relationships and seen Bruce Willis asteroid drilling while his on-screen daughter (played by Liv Tyler) watches from Earth in Armageddon.
 And, lest we forget that arguably cinema’s most famous line, uttered by arguably cinema’s most famous villain, is the simple four-word statement, “I am your Father”.